USA / Kentucky / Fayette County Jail CountyJail.net has 1,420 interviews from ex-inmates. Share your story

-Full interview (by category)Interview with Karl, Lisa, Zach, Kelly and Jeff
+Full interview (by category)Interview with Karl, Lisa, Zach, Kelly, Jeff, Maurice, Jose and Ken

 Getting along with other inmates

 Time off for good behavior